Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 ###### Table 1.
 Description of hardware components used in the nodes.

 # 2. Educational concepts and outcomes with the laboratory
-Our primary goal with Smartlabsuniminuto is to support the educational process of the students in programming and control systems.
+Our primary goal with Smartlabsuniminuto is to support the educational process of the students in programming, physical computing, and control systems from a constructivist point of view.
 At the start of the project (year 2020), we developed 15 nodes to support teaching and learning of programming and physical computing.
-As part to different improvements, several students in their final year want to create additional modules for the Remote Laboratory (RL).
+As part of different improvements, several students in their final year want to create additional modules for the Remote Laboratory (RL).
 Thus, a tank control system that can be programmed in Python language was created and interfaced with the RL.

 Smartlabsuniminuto have been tested by roughly *n=60* students from 2020 to 2021 (first semester).
 The test in a real educational setting was divided in the following stages: